Tractor in field

 Please give our Agricultural Law Solicitors a call for a friendly, confidential, conversation about how we can help support you in whatever situation you face.
 Our team loves getting out of the office so we are more than happy to come to meet you at your farm or place of work.
 Contact the team by phone today or complete the enquiry form on the right-hand side of the page and someone will be in touch.

 We regularly act for Farm owners and Agricultural businesses across Shropshire, Herefordshire, Mid and North Wales, Birmingham, and the Midlands.
-As a leading national law firm, we can represent you wherever you live in England or Wales.
+As a leading law firm in Wales and Shropshire, we can represent you wherever you live in England or Wales.

 Lanyon Bowdler has specialist Agricultural Solicitors in Shrewsbury, Telford, Oswestry, Ludlow, Bromyard, Hereford, and Conwy in North Wales.